 4. Some people on Steam experience issues when content is updated, it will disappear from their game when they go to open it.
 People say this is a common problem on steam.
 I have my own theory about it.
 I noticed a user got this problem right after I made an update to the OACPP on the workshop, so I believe what happens is that when you start your game, Steam starts uploading a current version of the folder to your workshop folder, in this case, C:\Program Files (x86)\Steam\steamapps\workshop\content\704450\1389280600 where 704450 represents NWN EE and 1389280600 represents OACPP.
 If the mod in particular is a large file (which this one is, being over 700MB), and your internet connection isn't super super super super fast, then Steam might not be able to finish downloading the mod before your game loads.
 That is why you aren't able to see the content after an update.
 But if this is true, then you should just be able to exit the game, wait a couple minutes, and then restart the game.
 If I'm right about all this, everything should load normally after that.

 That's all the hows and whys

 The above link will be updated when new versions come out.
 Please save replies for incrimental update notifications and PM all submissions to my forum inbox.

-And don't forget to hit Subscribe Topic at the bottom of the page to get notifications when the pack is updated!
+And don't forget to hit Subscribe Topic at the bottom of the page in the little wrench dropdown menu to get notifications when the pack is updated!